Top BIM Software Tools in 2023

 Shortcomings:

-- The overall performance on Linux is slower than on Windows
+- Overall performance on Linux is slower than on Windows

-- Autosaving procedures produce stuttering until the process is complete
+- Autosaves produce stuttering until the process is complete

-- More customization options for the layout is a must
+- More customization options for the layout are a must

 - BricsCAD BIM is one of several offerings that Bricsys provides.

-- It can be purchased for several different time periods, and all of the prices are before tax:
+- It can be purchased for several different time periods.
+All of these prices are before tax:

 My personal opinion about BricsCAD BIM:

 BricsCAD BIM works great as an AutoCAD replacement for people that are not satisfied with Autodesk’s pricing approach.
 Its interface resembles AutoCAD quite a lot, while also being a versatile BIM/CAD solution with a variety of tools and features to work with.
-The existing functionality of the solution can be expanded with third-party utilities, there’s a complete Linux version of the software that is just as feature-rich as its Windows counterpart, and there’s even a lifetime license available for a relatively small price.
-BricsCAD BIM is an interesting solution that has its own shortcomings, such as a rather basic interface layout with limited customization, but it is definitely a viable option for many different companies out there.
+The solution’s existing functionality can be expanded with third-party utilities, there’s a complete Linux version of the software that is just as feature-rich as its Windows counterpart, and there’s even a lifetime license available for a relatively small price.
+BricsCAD BIM is an interesting solution that has its own shortcomings, such as a rather basic interface layout with limited customization, but it is definitely a viable option for many different companies.

 Sefaira